Ecosystem approach: Ecosystem approach and management

-Ecosystem approach to fisheries
+Ecosystem approach for self-reliance

 The ecosystem approach is currently being used in the fields of environmental and ocean management (i.e. the ecosystem approach does not stop there; it is being used in various fields and sub-fields as well).
 The goal is to address the current problems facing those fields through the use of conceptual thinking and approach that would determine a viable and sustaining solution.
 One example, in particular, would be pertaining to Fishery (a commercial industry in capturing and selling of fishes).
 In recent years, inland fisheries have quintupled from 2 million metric tons to 11 million metric tons in the span of 60 years from 1950 to 2010.
 Through the use of the ecosystem approach more specifically the ecosystem approach to fisheries (EAF), sometimes referred to as Ecosystem-based fisheries.
 EAF is seen as a framework to creating local strategies for each specific fishery ecosystem and implementing the new strategies gradually with the already existing rules and regulation.
 With the use of EAF if successful fishery industries could generate substantial income; as well as, improve the fragile ecosystem of aquarium species.